-While I always loved being in school, it was not my intention to work at one after graduating from college; it was serendipity that landed me in my current position as the technology integration specialist at Orono Public Schools.
-However, as a geek, life-long learner, and wannabe teacher, it is the most fitting job I could have...despite having to forsake my lychnobite nature.
+While I always loved being in school, it was not my intention to work at one after graduating from college; it was serendipity that landed me in my current position as an instructional technology coach at Orono Public Schools.
+However, as a geek, life-long learner, and wannabe teacher, it is the most fitting job I could have.

 As a fervent supporter of career and technology education, I currently serve on the SkillsUSA Minnesota executive board - the career and tech student organization that has given me and millions of other students the skills and resources to succeed.